DOI-ONRR/doi-extractives-data/_downloads/reconciliation.md

 - Reconciliation
 ---

-> As a part of USEITI, companies report payments to the government (e.g., rents, taxes, royalties) and the government reports what it received.
-These figures are compiled and reconciled by an {{ "Independent Administrator (IA)" | term }} and published.
+> As a part of the U.S. implementation of the {{ "EITI Standard" | term }}, companies reported payments to the government (e.g., rents, taxes, royalties) and the government reported what it received.
+These figures were compiled and reconciled by an {{ "Independent Administrator (IA)" | term }} and published.
 The 2015 USEITI Report reconciled calendar year 2013 data.
 The 2016 USEITI Report reconciled calendar year 2015 data.

 Download calendar year data: